-I do like a good clear out.
-It always seems to me that I end up clearing stress by clearing clutter
+The KonMari method is getting a lot of airtime at the moment.
+But I think that I have always liked a good clear out.
+It always seems to me that I end up clearing stress by clearing clutter.

 When I was young in the 70s, our family had very little.
 Not only could we not afford it, but I don’t think that society was as throwaway as it is today.
 The world today seems aimed at pushing us to constantly buy things.

 The internet sends us adverts and emails daily telling us of new offers.
 Magazines tell us of the things that we need in our lives to make us happy.
 Celebrities show off their new products, enticing us to buy these so we will be like them.

 It all seems rather unsustainable, but I do admit to have fallen into the trap of buying too many clothes, too many books and too many things.
 When I moved into my house 18 years ago, I could fit all of my possessions into one room.
 Now, 2 cats, a partner and 2 year old later, the rafters are crammed.

 If you are like me you probably have lots of things in your wardrobe that you don’t wear.
 Hell, some of the things in my wardrobe that I haven’t worn had tags on!
 So why are we keeping hold of them?